 This chart shows the three and the five year yield curve in the past 5 years.

 Treshold marked with red shows 0% return.

-This chart shows NASDAQ’s relative change against the US customer price index in the past 5 years.
+So this chart shows NASDAQ Compoisite stock index’s relative change against the US customer price index in the past 5 years.

-*charts are not updated on a daily basis but you can prepare similar charts for yourself by using Chartoasis Sesame.
+*charts are updated every month, but you can prepare similar charts for yourself by using Chartoasis Sesame.
 If you feel like analyzing NASDAQ’s historical price, you can do that for free at www.chartoasis.com/sesame .
 You will also need to download NASDAQ historical data.
 This step-by-ste guide will explain you how to do it.